 How to prevent your cat urinating on the bed:

 Naturally you will have to wash your bedding.
 Washing detergents used for nappies are the best products to use in this case.

 Keeping your bedroom door closed is the obvious solution although many cat owners may be reluctant to shut their cat out of the bedroom.

 Plastic carpet runners turned upside down will act as a deterrent, cats dislike the feel of these.
 So, whenever the bed isn't used put these over and hopefully in time your cats habit will be broken.

 Try putting a fitted plastic sheet over your mattress.
-These are typically used with young children who are toilet training, to ensure any 'accidents' don't seep through to the mattress.
+These are used with young children who are toilet training, to ensure any accidents don't seep through to the mattress.